 Like a lifeless rag doll pinned to my partner, I was spun in circles of sadness until I was left physically and emotionally exhausted.

 Just when I was sure I could dance no more, another dramatic change in tempo took me by surprise.
-My partner and I came face to face.
+My partner and I came face-to-face.
 Our eyes locked in fury.
 We seemed much less like dance partners now but more like a matador and a bull, ready for the fight.
 (Looking back, I wonder, "Which one was I?")

 The new beat brought with it the realization that no longer need I follow in this twisted dance.
 If cancer and I were to be partners, I would lead.